TusharPatwal/JAVA/README.md

 2. Unchecked Exception
 - The classes that inherit the RuntimeException are known as unchecked exceptions.
 For example, ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, etc. Unchecked exceptions are not checked at compile-time, but they are checked at runtime.

-3. Error
-- Error is irrecoverable.
-Some example of errors are OutOfMemoryError, VirtualMachineError, AssertionError etc.

 #### Types of Exception
 ![exceptions](https://prepbytes-misc-images.s3.ap-south-1.amazonaws.com/assets/1672052723981-Checked%20and%20unchecked%20exceptions%20in%20java1.png)